spoooooonman/spoooooonman/README.md

 - 👋 Hi, I’m @spoooooonman
 - 👀 I’m interested in programming (obviously), sports and music.
-- 🌱 I’m currently learning Python and Web Development by myself and I'll learn C, C++, Java and PHP in school.
+- 🌱 I’m currently learning Python and Web Development by myself but I'm currently learning C++ in school.
+Later I'll do Java, PHP, MySQL and some other stuff
 - 💞️ I would love to collaborate to some projects to learn new things.

 <!---